7 Search Engine Advertising Techniques Successful Businesses Swear By

 How?
 With this match, you run the risk of attracting the wrong kind of traffic to your website and wasting your money.
 For example, if you are selling women’s shoes, you would not want someone searching for “women’s black shoe polish” clicking on your ads.

-Exact match: This is the most restrictive type of match as it only shows your ad to users that search for your exact keywords – with no words before or after.
+Exact match: This is the most restrictive type of match as it only shows your ad to users that search for your exact, specific keywords – with no words before or after.